sensu/sensu-docs-legacy/docs/1.0/quick-start/learn-sensu-basics.md

    The Sensu API should respond with an empty JSON array (i.e. `[]`), indicating that there are no clients currently registered with Sensu.
-If you still have one or more Sensu clients in your client registry, please repeat step 1 until there are no client registered with Sensu.
+If you still have one or more Sensu clients in your client registry, please repeat step 1 until there are no clients registered with Sensu.

 3. Now let's start the `sensu-client` again